Personal medical alarms

 - you still need it, and

-- the cost isn’t covered by the service fee at the retirement village.
+- the cost is not covered by the service fee at the retirement village.

-If the cost is part of the standard service fee you’re paying to live in a retirement village, you can’t apply for a Disability Allowance to pay for it.
+If the cost is part of the standard service fee you’re paying to live in a retirement village, you cannot apply for a Disability Allowance to pay for it.

 If you’re a veteran

-If your service qualifies you, and you can’t get other government help, the Veterans’ Independence Programme helps with the cost of a medical alarm.
+If your service qualifies you, and you cannot get other government help, the Veterans’ Independence Programme helps with the cost of a medical alarm.

 Contact Veterans’ Affairs to talk to a case manager about getting a medical alarm.